SpudLaw/SpudsDevelopmentBlog/BRUTEFORCEEGGS.md

 # Asking a dev to do leetcode is like asking a chef to make an egg 🥚

-There's a bunch of ton of different ways a chef can cook an egg.
+There's a ton of different ways a chef can cook an egg.

 There are simple and nice ways and there are also stupid and poopy bad ways to make an egg.